concourse/s3-resource/README.md

   The version extracted from this pattern is used to version the resource.
   Semantic versions, or just numbers, are supported.
 Accordingly, full regular expressions are supported, to specify the capture groups.
+A versioned S3 bucket does not work well with multiple file uploads using the same version number.
+Use `versioned_file` instead.

 * `versioned_file`: *Optional* If you enable versioning for your S3 bucket then you can keep the file name the same and upload new versions of your file